QuarkNerd/blog/hubinf@scottlogic.com/_posts/2018-02-16-how-much-does-a-story-point-cost.md

 In those circumstances, a traditional project will often be deemed "not on track," because the scope has changed, or because hurdles were encountered that could not be planned around.

-As for the old-school project manager using the burndown chart to gauge how hard a team is really working, it also makes no sense: a team might be working twice as hard as required and still be "late," if the requirements are thrice as complex as anticipated, or if new, urgent requirements are constantly thrown into the mix.
+As for the traditional project manager using the burndown chart to gauge how hard a team is really working, it also makes no sense: a team might be working twice as hard as required and still be "late," if the requirements are thrice as complex as anticipated, or if new, urgent requirements are constantly thrown into the mix.
 A more useful gauge is the burn-up chart, where effort consumption is tracked, rather than "progress."
 That will better represent what the budget is spent on, and help the sponsor decide whether it is spent on the right priorities or not and act accordingly.
 It also shows how hard the team really is working -- although the focus should be on value and upcoming priorities instead of team effort.

-The old-school project manager might argue that it is necessary to control scope change, or lock down the scope altogether.
+The traditional project manager might argue that it is necessary to control scope change, or lock down the scope altogether.
 It makes for a more stable and predictable development cycle indeed.
 Unfortunately, it also almost inevitably leads to a solution that does not fulfil business needs and, therefore, does not achieve the sponsor's targets (also known as: a waste of money).
 By fixing the time and the cost instead, but not the scope, Agile/Scrum promises to accommodate changes to scope, so the team can deliver what the business really needs and help the sponsor achieve their targets.

 In summary, that model of fixed scope, controlled-variable time, controlled-variable cost does not work, because the scope never really is fixed.
 Scrum spins that on its head and fixes the time and cost, whilst leaving the scope variable.
 A Scrum sprint has a set duration and a set cost.
 The only variable is what comes out at the end of the sprint.
-The old-school project manager does not need to try and determine the cost of a work package, because it is irrelevant.
+The traditional project manager does not need to try and determine the cost of a work package, because it is irrelevant.
 The only unit that has a cost and a duration is the sprint.

 ### 4) Measure overall progress based on work package burndown

-This is a way for the sponsor and the old-school project manager to monitor overall progress on the project.
+This is a way for the sponsor and the traditional project manager to monitor overall progress on the project.
 If an individual work package does not follow the expected burn-down, the implications can be highlighted for the overall timeline and cost.

 **Why it makes sense:**
 The sponsor, who is keen to not overspend and has likely announced a release date, wants to confirm that their projections are still valid.
-Perhaps the old-school project manager wants to measure how the development team, who might be a third party, is performing.
+Perhaps the traditional project manager wants to measure how the development team, who might be a third party, is performing.

 **Why it makes no sense:**
 Think of all the arguments against monitoring burn-down of one work package and raise them to the power of the number of work packages.
 Fluctuating requirements will have an amplified impact on the whole project, inevitably delaying delivery, and potentially affecting the overall cost.